ultimatile/Cytnx/docs/source/example/ED.rst

 Here, we are interesting to observe this avoid level crossing where the gap closes with increasing system size.
 For this, we want to get the low-level energy spectrums.

-Generally, the native way to calculate the energy specturm of this Hamiltonian is through the product of local pauli-matrices.
+Generally, the native way to calculate the energy spectrum of this Hamiltonian is through the product of local pauli-matrices.
 However, the size of this many-body Hamiltonian growth exponentially with size of chain :math:`L` as :math:`2^{L}`.
-It is not pratical to store this large Hamiltonain.
+It is not practical to store this large Hamiltonain.

 Notice that this many-body Hamiltonain is very sparse, with lots of elements equal to zero.
 Thus it is very useful to use LinOp to represent this Hamiltonain, and call **Lanczos_ER** to get the low-level energies.